Bishwas-py/seord/README.md

-## README.md

 # SEO Analyzer - SEOrd

-SEOrd (pronounced "sword") is an advanced SEO Analyzer library that allows you to perform an SEO analysis on HTML content.
-SEOrd helps check the SEO friendliness of a website by looking at different factors such as keyword density, meta tags, and link analysis.
+SEOrd `(pronounced "sword")` is an advanced SEO Analyzer library that allows you to perform an SEO analysis on HTML content.
+SEOrd helps check the SEO friendliness of a website by looking at different factors such as keyword density, meta description, and link analysis `(internal and external link)`.

+I created this library because I had a hard time finding a good SEO analyzer library that can be used in `Node.js`.
+I hope this library will help you as well.

 ## Install

 ```
-npm i SEOrd
+npm i seord
 ```

 ## Features